vatpac-technology/sops/docs/aerodromes/classd/Moorabbin.md

 Aircraft who will transit Class G airspace on climb into CTA will be **cleared to leave and re-enter controlled airspace** on climb to their assigned level.

 !!! example
-    **MB ADC**: "SGE, cleared to leave and re-enter controlled airspace climbing to A050, no reported IFR traffic.
+    **MB ADC**: "SGE, leave and re-enter controlled airspace climbing to A050, no reported IFR traffic.
 Contact Melbourne Departures on 129.4"
-    **SGE**: "Cleared to leave and re-enter controlled airspace climbing to A050, Departures 129.4, SGE"
+    **SGE**: "Leave and re-enter controlled airspace climbing to A050, Departures 129.4, SGE"

 ### Arrivals/Overfliers
 ML TCU will heads-up coordinate arrivals/overfliers from Class C to MB ADC.